OpenDMA/opendma-spec/OpenDMA-Spec.md

 The OpenDMA architecture uses only qualified names.
 Each consists of

-1.  a qualifier (Unicode text string with 1 or more characters; may be null), and
+1.  a namespace (Unicode text string with 1 or more characters; must not be null), and
-2.  a name (noncolon Unicode text string with 1 or more characters; must not be null),
+2.  a name (noncolon Unicode text string with 1 or more characters; must not be null).

-where the qualifier can be omitted (null).

-The qualifier is a sequence of noncolon names connected by the colon character.
-Each nc name identifies one namespace.
+The namespace is a sequence of noncolon names connected by the colon character.
+Each noncolon name identifies one namespace.
 The namespaces are nested from left to right.

 The namespace “opendma” is reserved for this architecture specification.

-If a qualified name is represented as simple string, the qualifier and the name are concatenated by the colon character.
+If a qualified name is represented as simple string, the namespace and the name are concatenated by the colon character.

 #### §2 Data types